TimnaKleinmanCitriLab/Citri-Lab-Correlation/README.md

 ## General Function Use
 ### Description Vector
 Many functions take as input a description vector.
 This is a vector that describes the type of data to run the function on.
 There are three types of data - Task, Passive and Free.
-Each one has sub-options:
+Each one has sub-options one should pass functions via the description vector:
-* Task - The vector shape should be ["Task", "divideBy"], where "dividedBy" means the
+* Task - The vectors shape should be ["Task", "divideBy"], where "dividedBy" means the type of activity the recording was cut by (lick, movement, onset, etc.).
+E.g. ["Task", "lick"].

-% TASK - ["Task", "divideBy"],
-    %      for example ["Task", "lick"]
-    % PASSIVE - ["Passive", "state", "soundType", "time"],
-    %         for example ["Passive", "awake", "BBN", "post"]
-    % FREE - ["Free", "divideBy", "time"] where divideBy can be concat / movement
-    %         for example ["Free", "movement", "pre"]
+* Passive - The vectors shape should be ["Passive", "state", "soundType", "time"], where state is whether the mouse was awake or anasthesized, soundType is BBN or other sound options, and time is pre or post training.
+E.g. ["Passive", "state", "soundType", "time"].
+* Free - The vectors shape should be ["Free", "divideBy", "time"], where divide by can be wither concat (meaning the hole signal without division) or movement, and time means pre or post training.
+E.g. ["Free", "movement", "pre"].

 #### Standard Function Values
+After some calibration. we have chosen to work with the following parameters -
+* **

 Things to add:
-- Description vector
 - Default values I used for functions
 - important functions
 -